 This test looks for the virus that causes Western equine encephalitis.
 This is a disease that is spread through bites from infected mosquitoes.
-Babies and young children who are infected are more likely to develop encephalitis, or inflammation of the brain.
-Adults are less likely to develop this complication.
+Babies and young children who are infected are more likely to get inflammation of the brain (encephalitis).
+Adults are less likely to have this problem.
 Horses can also become infected.

 This test uses a sample of cerebrospinal fluid (CSF).
-This fluid surrounds the brain and spinal cord.
+This fluid is around the brain and spinal cord.

 You may need this test to find out if you are infected with the virus that causes Western equine encephalitis.
-Symptoms can develop rapidly and may include:
+Symptoms can show up quickly.
+They may include:

 Nausea and vomiting

-In babies, symptoms of Western equine encephalitis include fussiness, vomiting, fever, failure to eat, and seizures.
+Symptoms of Western equine encephalitis in babies include fussiness, vomiting, fever, failure to eat, and seizures.

 You may also have a blood test to check for the virus.

-This test requires a sample of cerebrospinal fluid, which is taken through a lumbar puncture in your lower back.
-During this procedure, you either sit up and lean forward or lie down on your side.
-A healthcare provider inserts a needle into your spine and draws out a sample of fluid through the needle.
+This test is done with a sample of cerebrospinal fluid.
+The healthcare provider takes the sample during a spinal tap (lumbar puncture) in your lower back.
+During this test, you either sit up and lean forward or lie down on your side.
+The provider puts a needle into your lower back.
+They draw out a sample of fluid through the needle.